Credit Cards Travel Credit Cards

 If you’re a busy family that doesn’t have time to spend thinking about loads of earning categories or involved redemptions, the Capital One Venture Rewards Credit Card deserves a look.
 You can easily redeem miles for a statement credit on any travel you’ve booked — no hassle, no blackout dates.
 This is a great way to subsidize spring break travel expenses, even if you’re set on going to a popular destination at a peak time.

 Capital One Venture miles can also be transferred to more than 15 travel partners.
-The 75,000 mile welcome bonus is worth a minimum of $750 in travel — a great kick-start to any family trip.
+Earn 75,000 bonus miles once you spend $4,000 on purchases within 3 months from account opening (worth up to $750 in travel) — a great kick-start to any family trip.

 The Platinum Card® from American Express